RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ## Authorization tokens

 Authorization tokens are one of the most essential and useful tokens you would need to communicate with PoT and use its functionality.
 The only way to get `Authrozation token` is to authorize to PoT as a user.
 This kind of token will last for 24 hours since you authorized.
 You can have at maximum N number of tokens at the same time (?).
-You need to have different tokens depends on a environment you are using (sandbox or production).
+You need to have different tokens depends on environment you are using (sandbox or production).

 ## Register a new user